Move Up Guidelines

 1. State Championships will have all ASA Federation Classes available.

 2. Youth, and Eagle classes will not receive cash paybacks.
-ASA will provide a buckle for first place, plaques for 2nd and 3rd place in both Youth and Eagle classes and medallions for all Eagle participants.
+ASA will provide a buckle for first place, plaques for 2nd and 3rd place in both Youth and Eagle classes and Clubs will provide medallions for all Eagle participants.

 3. ASA will supply State Champion buckles to be presented to Adult and Young Adult classes where there are three (3) or more competitors in the class.
 ASA will also provide plaques for 2nd and 3rd place.